All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can TB-4 help prevent infections?

-TB-4 is not an immune booster in the traditional sense.
-It does not significantly increase T-cell or NK cell counts.
-Its value is in optimizing how the immune system responds and recovers, not in preventing initial infection.
+TB-4 isn't an immune booster in the traditional sense.
+It doesn't significantly increase T-cell or NK cell counts.
+Its value is in improving how the immune system responds and recovers, not in preventing initial infection.
 For infection prevention, vaccines, Thymosin Alpha-1, and lifestyle measures are more appropriate.

 Is TB-4 safe for autoimmune conditions?